-Robert Harvie Wessman has received a commission second Lieutenant in the Ordnance Department, and the stationed, as instructor, at the Springfield Arsend After a two weeks' furlough, Lieut.
-Wessman will take a active duties there and Mrs. Wessman will join him, take a house in Springfield.
+Robert Harvie Wessman has received a commission as Second Lieutenant in the Ordnance Department, and will be stationed, as instructor, at the Springfield Arsenal.
+After a two weeks' furlough, Lieut.
+Wessman will take up active duties there and Mrs. Wessman will join him, taking a house in Springfield.